Preemptive Scheduling

 Timer interrupt

-We start by explaining the following demo program which prints Got a timer interrupt. repeatedly every QUANTUM time units (e.g., microseconds).
+We start by explaining the following demo program, which prints Got a timer interrupt. repeatedly every QUANTUM time units.
+The time unit here is 10^-7 seconds.

 int main() {